elibol/genetic-algo-imp/README.md

 # Genetic Algo Solution to Knapsack Problem #

-Although this repository contains executable code, it is primarily intended for educational purposes.
+The contents of this repository are provided for educational purposes.

 ### Setup ###